SabaLab/diffEnrich/README.md

 generated and the version of KEGG when the API was accessed.
 In addition to these flat files, *get\_kegg* will also create a named list with the three relevant KEGG data sets.
 The names of this list will describe the the data set.
-For a ddetailed descritpion of list elements use *?get\_kegg*.
+For a detailed description of list elements use *?get\_kegg*.

 ``` r